 How to Prepare for the Certification Exams

-The ASP certification exams are rigorous and will challenge everything you know about strategy.
+The IASP certification exams are rigorous and will challenge everything you know about strategy.
 It’s recommended that you prepare before you sit down to take it.

-Our upcoming course, Strategic Management Performance System Live Online, is the only online course dedicated to providing excellent insight and preparation for the ASP certification exams.
-The live/online course, which starts April 19, is taught by me, President of LBL Strategies and Vice President of Operations, Doug Maris.
-I’m a founding board member and current President of the Chicago Chapter of the Association for Strategic Planning.
-As a certified Strategic Management Professional, an ASP Pioneer and an ASP Registered Educational Provider, I’ll share insights into the strategic management and certification process.
+This program is taught by me, President of LBL Strategies and Vice President of Operations, Doug Maris.
+I’m a founding board member and past President of the Chicago Chapter of the International Association for Strategy Professionals.
+As a certified Strategic Management Professional, an IASP Pioneer and an IASP Registered Educational Provider, I’ll share insights into the strategic management and certification process.
 Doug has over twenty-five years of executive leadership and strategy experience.
 He is a certified Strategic Management Professional.

 Ready to take your strategic management abilities to the next level?
-Click here to get all the details on the course, which begins April 19th, 2017.
+Click here to get all the details on the course.